The Mutual Visibility Problem for Fat Robots with Lights: The Mutual Visibility Algorithm

 In this section, we present an algorithm that solves the {\mv} problem for $n\geq 1$ unit disk robots under rigid movement in the robots with lights model.
 Our algorithm assumes the fully synchronous setting of robots.
 The algorithm needs two colors: $\bC=\{${\it Off}, {\it Red}$\}$.
 A red robot represents a corner robot.
 A robot whose light is off represents any other robot.
 See Figure~\ref{fig:17} for an example.
 Initially, the lights of all robots are off.

-It has been shown that positioning the robots in the corners (i.e., vertices) of an $n$-vertex convex hull provides a solution to the {\mv} problem~\cite{di2017mutual,Luna2014,Flocchini2015,Sharma2015b,Sharma2015,Vaidyanathan2015}.
+It has been shown that positioning the robots in the corners (i.e., vertices) of an $n$-vertex convex polygon provides a solution to the {\mv} problem~\cite{di2017mutual,Luna2014,Flocchini2015,Sharma2015b,Sharma2015,Vaidyanathan2015}.
 Hence, our algorithm also ensures that the robots eventually position themselves in this way.

 Conceptually, our general strategy consists of two phases, though the robots themselves do not explicitly discern between them.
-In the Side Depletion phase, some side robots move to become corner robots, ensuring that there are only corner and interior robots left.
-In the Interior Depletion Phase, interior robots move and become corner robots of the convex hull.
+In the \emph{Side Depletion} phase, some side robots move to become corner robots, ensuring that there are only corner and interior robots left.
+In the \emph{Interior Depletion} phase, interior robots move and become corner robots.
 The move-algorithm checks if the robot's path shares any point with any other robots, ensuring that no collision occur.
 Throughout both phases, corner robots slowly move to expand the convex hull to ensure that the interior robots can move through the edges of the convex hull when needed.
+This movement is deterministic and is taken into account when moving robots to become corners of the expanding hull.

 Detailed pseudocode of the algorithm and its subroutines can be found in the appendix.